rooi-oog/photoframe/README.md

 Most of the code both software and hardware borrowed from [Milkymist(tm)](https://github.com/m-labs/milkymist) project.
-SDRAM controller was borrowed from [Stefan Kristiansson](https://github.com/skristiansson/wb_sdram_ctrl)
+SDRAM controller was borrowed from [Stefan Kristiansson](https://github.com/skristiansson/wb_sdram_ctrl) SDRAM controller was slightly modified with purpose to give priority to the first master (framebuffer) in case of rivalry.

 ### Limitations:
 For this project I'm using 10.1" LCD with 1280x800 screen resolutuion.
 In order to display various jpeg images